Munich

 What to See

-The Deutsches Museum on an island in the Isar is the largest science and technology museum in the world.
-The aviation, mining, and marine technology sections are the best; it’s too large to see properly in one day.
-Entry around €15.
+The Deutsches Museum on a Isar island is the largest science and technology museum in the world.
+The aviation, mining, and marine technology sections are the strongest; the collection is too large to see properly in one day.
+Entry is around 15 euros.

 Beer Gardens